braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segmentation_filters2.md

 article_title: Segmentation filters API
 layout: glossary_page
 glossary_top_header: "Segmentation filters API"
-glossary_top_text: "The Braze SDK provides you with a powerful arsenal of filters to segment and target your users based off of specific features and attributes.
-As you can see, you can search or narrow these filters by filter category."
+glossary_top_text: The Braze SDK provides you with a powerful arsenal of filters to segment and target your users based off of specific features and attributes.
+As you can see, you can search or narrow these filters by filter category.

 page_type: glossary
 tool: Segments